Home

 Blood trailing a mortally wounded elk can create both anxiety and excitement.
 A concern about possibly never finding the animal hounds you until you see that still brown lump on the ground, or the sticks that suddenly reveal themselves to be antlers.
 If a good shot is made and a good effort is put into blood trailing, anxiety turns to exhilaration and is followed by elated celebration and gratitude.

-The Lung area is the most responsible rifle or arrow target on an elk, period.
+The lung area is the most responsible rifle or arrow target on an elk, period.
 (A quartering to or away shot, as long as it involves the lung, is still a good shot with a rifle.)

 A lung-shot blood trail will be pinker and may be frothy.
 It is the rule, rather than the exception, that an elk or deer will run a short ways after being lung shot.
 They will often run briefly even when shot through the heart.
 Heart shot blood will be dark red.